 We still have only one code handling the modal creation (lines 5 through 8); therefore, still, only one place/codebase to maintain;

 We get three different configuration paths from the curried function we've created.
-This allow us to effectively combine/configure the same code in several different ways (as shown from line 15 through 18) without introducing side-effects to the core logic;
+This allows us to effectively combine/configure the same code in several different ways (as shown from line 15 through 18) without introducing side-effects to the core logic;

 What about that Lazy Evaluation thing?

 Good question!
 It shows that you were paying attention.

 The good news here is that you've already learned about it without even realizing it.

 The Lazy Evaluation aspect of our CM Closure can be observed on the previous code snippet as well.
 By creating the function returned at line 3 we are storing the value passed into the log method via the icon parameter as being part of the scope of that function (and all of the functions that are part of it) without really executing (e.g.: evaluating) the actual functionality (wrapped between lines 4 and 9).

 The really cool part of this is, any time-intensive calculation that we add to be performed by our curried function can easily get memoized and the already evaluated function scope remains stored and can be accessed/shared to any nested function it might expose.

 The execution of the wrapped code (lines 5 through 8) is conditioned to a call being made into the function generated at line 4.
 Then, and only then, we would have the wrapped logic being evaluated and executed.

 I hope you were able to learn something from this post, and hopefully, the examples were good enough to spark your curiosity to keep you hooked for the next step.

 Feel free to drop me a line if you have any questions on the topics being discussed, I'm always open to hearing what you think about the content on here.
 Also, make sure to sign up for the newsletter so you are notified when the new posts are available.

 Stay safe, and see you next time!